hashicorp/terraform-provider-google/website/docs/r/workstations_workstation_config.html.markdown

   May be sent on update and delete requests to ensure that the client has an up-to-date value before proceeding.

 * `create_time` -
-  Time the Instance was created in UTC.
+  Time when this resource was created.

 * `degraded` -
   Whether this resource is in degraded mode, in which case it may require user action to restore full functionality.
 Details can be found in the conditions field.